geoffmcnamara/companionway/content/post/Control_Vim_and_Plugins.md

 ```
 ,m
 ```
-This will bring up any recent files you have edited and allow you to hit enter on it and bring it up in edit mode as another buffer.
+This will bring up any recent files you have edited and allow you to hit enter on it and bring up the file in edit mode as another buffer.
 I find this very useful.
 If you type while in the list letters that might be in the filename you want, CtrlP will start to filter the list to match your typing - it does a **fuzzy** search on the past file load list.
 I use this all the time.

 The fisa-vimrc has changed the default activate trigger to `,e` with this line:
 ```